Batthyány: History

 The Batthyány family can trace its roots to the founding of Hungary in 896 CE by Árpád.
 The family derives from a chieftain called Örs. Árpád had seven chieftains, one by the name of Örs, which later became Kővágó-Örs.
-In 1398 Miklós Kővágó-Örs married Katalin Battyány.
+In 1398, Miklós Kővágó-Örs married Katalin Battyány.
 King Zsigmond (Sigismund) gave Miklós the region around the town of Battyán (now called Szabadbattyán) and he took the name Batthyány (lit. "from Battyán").
 The family were first mentioned in documents in 1398 and have had their ancestral seat in Güssing in the Austrian region of Burgenland since 1522.

 In 1570, Boldizsár Batthyány transformed the seat of the family, Güssing, into the center of Protestantism in the region.
 His descendant Ádám Batthyány (1610–1659), however, was Catholic and founded a Franciscan monastery in Güssing.
 On 3.1.1764 Count Karl Josef Batthyány was created Prince of the Holy Roman Empire.
-As he didn't have surviving sons, his princely title was inherited by his nephew Count Adam Wenzel (1722-1787).
+As he didn't have surviving sons, his princely title was inherited by his nephew Count Adam Wenzel (1722–1787).
 Count Lajos Batthyány became the first Prime Minister of Hungary during the Hungarian Revolution of 1848 and was executed in Pest in 1849.
-After 1945 the Batthyány family's property was largely expropriated in Hungary and other countries under Communist rule, although they retained their property in Austria.
-The current family members have also strong ties to Hungary currently.
+After 1945, the Batthyány family's property was largely expropriated in Hungary and other countries under Communist rule, although they retained their property in Austria.

 Modern era

-Currently, the family has about 60 name bearers who live mainly in Austria, but also in Hungary, Germany, United States and South America.
-The current head of the family is Prince Laszlo Edmund Christof Maximilian Eugen Anton von Batthyány-Strattmann, son of Prince Laszlo Pascal von Batthyány-Strattmann (1938-2015) and his wife Veronika Hauschka von Treuenfels (b.
-1942).
+Currently, the family has about 60 name bearers who live mainly in Austria, but also in Hungary, Germany, United States and Uruguay.
+The current head of the family is Prince Laszlo Edmund Christof Maximilian Eugen Anton von Batthyány-Strattmann, son of Prince Laszlo Pascal von Batthyány-Strattmann (1938–2015) and his wife Veronika Hauschka von Treuenfels (born 1942).
 Prince Laszlo lives with his wife and children in Austria.
-The family meets once a year for a so-called Familientag (family gathering) at their ancestral seat Güssing Castle.